C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ### Adding new notes

 We can now see and edit each notes title and content.
 But how can we add new notes?
-We will do so by adding a plus icon button to the top right (called the "trailing") section of our navigation bar.
+We will do so by adding a "New"" button to the top right (called the "trailing") section of our navigation bar.
 When tapped, we will add a new note to our notes array.

 ```swift
 // ...